philr/putty-key/README.md

 Note that Rubinius (as of version 3.22) does not support refinements, so the global installation approach is required.

-JRuby (as of version 9.0.5.0) includes support for refinements, but there are still outstanding issues.
-The global installation approach is preferable on JRuby.

 The following sections give examples of how PuTTY::Key can be used.